BC Centre for Disease Control

 ASK Friendship Society

-It is Spring in Vancouver and time for seniors' outings!
+It is Summer in Vancouver and time for seniors' outings!

 ASK has 9- and 18-passenger buses that are wheelchair accessible with high visibility drop down steps, handrails and 3-point seatbelts.
 ASK is renting the buses to non-profit organizations at below-commercial rates to help cover maintenance and insurance costs.
-If your community organization knows of a driver with a Class 4 license, ASK will provide them with an orientation for insurance purposes.
+ASK has an experienced driver available.

 Family Caregivers of BC and Nidus BC